rich-bjss/leeds-digital-health-website/README.md

+# Leeds Digital Health Website

+## Overview

+React/NextJS project with Contentful CMS intregration via GraphQL.

+## Setup/Configuration

+As this is React/NextJS, NodeJS will be required on local install.

+### Configuring Contentful Integration

+A developer should have access to the corresponding space on Contentful.

+Integration requires API Keys which can be found on the Contentful site ( Settings &rarr; API Keys)

+Create a `.env.local` file following the example file `.env.local.example`, found in this project.

+Copy the access tokens into `.env.local`.

+## Unit Tests

+These are currently in a partially-complete state.
+Note that [due to limitations](https://github.com/vercel/next.js/issues/47131#issuecomment-1487739447) [with react-testing-library](https://github.com/testing-library/react-testing-library/issues/1209) it may currently not be possible to properly test the Suspense components, but by refactoring the async child components into separate files (or possibly just `export`ing them), they can be individually tested using the function provided in `@/__tests__/test-helper.ts`

+---

+# Original document follows (generated for Vercel template project)

+---

 # A statically generated blog example using Next.js and Contentful

 This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using [Contentful](https://www.contentful.com/) as the data source.